AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/database/mysql-disk-space-is-low-on-magento-commerce-cloud.md

 ### Check binary logging settings

-Check your MySQL server binary logging settings: `log_bin` and `log_bin_index`.
+Check your [!DNL MySQL] server binary logging settings: `log_bin` and `log_bin_index`.
 If the settings are enabled, the log files might become huge.
 [Create a support ticket](/help/help-center-guide/help-center/magento-help-center-user-guide.md#submit-ticket) requesting to purge large binary log files.
 Also, request to check that binary logging is being configured correctly so that logs are purged periodically and don't take too much space.

-If you don't have access to MySQL server settings, request support to check it.
+If you don't have access to [!DNL MySQL] server settings, request support to check it.

 ### Allocate/buy more space

-Allocate more disk space for MySQL if you have some unused.
+Allocate more disk space for [!DNL MySQL] if you have some unused.
 See the [Check disk space limit](/help/how-to/general/check-disk-space-limit-for-magento-commerce-cloud.md) article to learn how to check if you have free disk space.

 * For the Starter plan, all environments, and Pro plan Integration environments, you can allocate the disk space if you have some unused.
-For details, see the [Allocate more space for MySQL](/help/how-to/general/allocate-more-space-for-mysql-in-magento-commerce-cloud.md).
+For details, see the [Allocate more space for [!DNL MySQL]](/help/how-to/general/allocate-more-space-for-mysql-in-magento-commerce-cloud.md).
 * For Pro plan Staging and Production environments, [contact support](/help/help-center-guide/help-center/magento-help-center-user-guide.md#submit-ticket) to allocate more disk space if you have some unused.

 If you have reached your space limit and still experience low space issues, consider buying more disk space, contact your Adobe Account Team for details.

+## Related reading

+[Best practices for modifying database tables](https://experienceleague.adobe.com/en/docs/commerce-operations/implementation-playbook/best-practices/development/modifying-core-and-third-party-tables#why-adobe-recommends-avoiding-modifications) in the Commerce Implementation Playbook